oksanabuzh/MultitrBEF_JenaExperiment/Analysis/README.md

 "Fig.3_bargraph" - code for creating plots (main text) for the proportion of flows and stocks in the network that were significantly affected by each plant diversity facet when it was fitted first in the model.

-"Fig.4_new" - code for creating plots for the biodiversity effects on fluxes grouped by ecosystem functions, and AG vs BG and on stocks grouped by trophic groups, trophic levels and AG vs BG.
+"Fig.4_new_4&5combined" - code for creating plots for the biodiversity effects on fluxes grouped by ecosystem functions, and AG vs BG and on stocks grouped by trophic groups, trophic levels and AG vs BG.

+"Fig.4_new_4&5combined_with significance" - same as "Fig.4_new_4&5combined" + highlighted significance of differences among groups

 "R2_Stocks" - code for creating bubble chart showing variance explained by each plant diversity facet for each standing stock (partial R2 from regression models) and for the Total Network Stock (sum of partial R2 for all stocks across the tropic network).